-The first trial of universal credit - a new payment that marks the biggest overhaul of the benefits system since the 1940s - is being launched on Monday.
+The introduction of the government's flagship universal credit payment marks the biggest overhaul of the benefits system since the 1940s.

-So how will the changes eventually affect you, and what can you do to prepare for them?
+So how will the changes eventually affect you?

 What is the idea behind this?

-The overhaul of benefits has been driven by Work and Pensions Secretary Iain Duncan Smith who argues that too many people are trapped on benefits.
+The overhaul of the welfare system has been driven by Mr Duncan Smith, who argues that too many people are trapped on benefits.

-He says the changes are designed to make work pay, instead of people seeing their income drop by moving off benefits and into low-paid work.
+He says the changes are designed to make work pay - instead of people seeing their income drop when they move off benefits and into low-paid work.